 Find the humor in things and laugh at yourself more often.

-Focus on what you want to do rather than what you want to avoid or escape from.
+Focus on what you want to do rather than what you want to avoid.

 Set short-term goals that are manageable and realistic.